Argonne-National-Laboratory/DSP/README.md

 ```bash
     sudo apt-get install cmake
 ```
 * BLAS/LAPACK -- These linear algebra libraries are **required** and may already be available on your machine.
-If not, the source codes are available from http://www.netlib.org/blas/blas.tgz and http://www.netlib.org/lapack/lapack-3.5.0.tgz.
+If not available, the source codes are available from http://www.netlib.org/blas/blas.tgz and http://www.netlib.org/lapack/lapack-3.5.0.tgz.
 Or on linux you can install them by typing
 ```bash
     sudo apt-get install libblas-dev
     sudo apt-get install liblapack-dev